-With FTB modpacks being extremely popular, this item, along with other resources such as bronze, is a positive addition.
-Pink Slime is solid and fluid from a mod known as “Industrial Foregoing.”
+With FTB modpacks being extremely popular, this item, along with other resources such as bronze, is a good addition.
+Pink slime is both a solid and fluid block from a mod known as “Industrial Foregoing”.
 This specific mod has a lot of uses in machines, energy, storage, and more.

 How to Get The Mob Slaughter Factory

 First, you need to build a Mob Slaughter Factory by adding the following to a crafting table:

 - Plastic in the top left and right corners.

 - Iron Swords on the left and right of the middle row.

 - Iron Axes on the left and right of the bottom row.

 - Gold Gear at the center of the top row.

 - Machine Casing in the center of the middle row.